|(a) Lemon Law Complaints.

 of this subchapter (relating to Mediation; Settlement), a hearing

-before an ALJ will be scheduled and conducted in accordance with this
+will be scheduled and conducted in accordance with this subchapter

-ALJ, the final order authority will issue an order on the warranty
+(5) The final order authority will issue an order on

-performance complaint.
-A party who disagrees with the order may oppose
+the warranty performance complaint.
+A party who disagrees with the

-the order using the procedures described in §215.207 of this
+order may oppose the order using the procedures described in §215.207

-subchapter (relating to Contested Cases: Proposals for Decision and
+of this subchapter (relating to Contested Cases: Final Orders).

 (6) Department staff will provide information concerning